eriklins/Pascal-Bindings-For-SimpleBLE-Library/README.md

 On Windows systems shared libraries use the extension ".dll", but on other systems this is different (like .so on Linux/Unix).

-### Building the SimpleBLE Shared Libraries
-The SimpleBLE project comes with batch files / shell scripts for Windows / Linux which automagically compile the shared libraries.
-These are located in the "utils" folder of the SimpleBLE repo.
-The compiled libraries will go into "build\_simpleble/bin/Release".
-A suitable compiler needs to be installed, I used Visual Studio Community edition 2022 (64 bit), version 17.3.6 on Windows 10 / 64 bit.

-Currently the Pascal bindings have been implemented and tested with Lazarus version 2.3.0 and Free Pascal version 3.3.1 (installed 'trunk' with fpdupdeluxe) on Windows 10 / 64 bit.
-Other CPUs and OS's is work in progress.
+Currently the Pascal bindings have been implemented and tested with Lazarus version 2.3.0 and Free Pascal version 3.3.1 (installed 'trunk' with fpdupdeluxe) on Windows 10 / 64 bit and Ubuntu 20.04LTS / 64 bit.

 ## Examples
 The original SimpleBLE project comes with three C examples, which have been ported to Lazarus: